 Puzzle Toys

-Many toys are made to keep your dog thinking and motivated by incorporating food or treats.
+Many toys are made to keep your dog thinking and motivated by incorporating food or treats to encourage problem-solving and foraging.
 This is a simple way of providing mental stimulation with an immediate reward for solving the puzzle.

 DIY Dog Puzzle Toys